Anger, fear over Dallas Ebola nurse who took U.S. flight

 Passengers preparing to board a flight with Frontier Airlines, the airline Vinson flew with to and from Ohio, said they were upset with health officials for failing to expressly prohibit the nurse from flying, and with the nurse herself for potentially putting passengers at risk, however slight.

-"I'm ashamed and disappointed at the hospital and others for allowing her to fly, and I'm sort of ticked off at her too," said Vicky Dahn, who was travelling to Utah with Frontier.
+"I'm ashamed and disappointed at the hospital and others for allowing her to fly, and I'm sort of ticked off at her too," said Vicky Dahn, who was traveling to Utah with Frontier.

 "I hope that this hasn't started to percolate from the hospital personnel out to other people," said Dahn, adding that she has a history of immune system trouble.